ysmood/jdb/readme.md

   * **command (jdb)**

       A function or corresponding source code.
-      The code in this function is in another process.
+      The code in this function is in another scope (database file scope).
-      You can't share variable within it.
+      Do not share outer variable within it, see the wrong example in quick start part.

       #### jdb